Why Your Old Phone System Isn’t Good Enough Anymore.

 We’re always out of the office.
 I don’t like to publish my cell phone number.
 With Find me follow me, when someone calls my desk phone, my cell phone rings too.
 So no matter where I am, I still can get my calls.
 It can be set up to only ring through on business hours or only for certain people.
-If you use a mobile call plan that includes “My5” or “Freinds and Family”, all you business calls can be free – because they’re routed from a single office number.
+If you use a mobile call plan that includes “My5” or “Friends and Family”, all you business calls can be free – because they’re routed from a single office number.

 Direct Inbound System Access (DISA)

 For a mobile workforce this is essential.
 DISA allows me to use my cell phone, hotel phone, or home phone to make a call that looks like its coming from the office.
-This make sure that the caller only has my office number and any extra toll charges are shifted to the business lines.
+This makes sure that the caller only has my office number and any extra toll charges are shifted to the business lines.

 Web Based Configuration